Shrey-Viradiya/Pneumonia_Detection/Readme.md

 - You can download, extract and move the data according to the label using data.py

-    - Download Kaggle API key from you Kaggle Account
+    - Download Kaggle API key from your Kaggle Account.
     - Place it in the appropriate place according to the OS.
     - kaggle module will look for this token at ```~/.kaggle/kaggle.json``` on Linux, OSX, and other UNIX-based operating systems, and at ```C:\Users\<Windows-username>\.kaggle\kaggle.json``` on Windows.
     - execute ```python data.py```